 6. Aids in Diabetes Treatment

 Regular intake of flax seeds can delay the onset of Diabetes and can reduce the fasting sugar in diabetics.
-This blood sugar lowering effect is due to the insoluble fibre present in them.
+This blood sugar lowering effect is due to the insoluble fiber present in them.
 Researches have proven that insoluble fibre slows down the release of sugar into bloodstream.

 7. Promotes Weight Loss